 Frontend Framework i18n & Component Routing

 Globalized frontend architectures require a strict separation between routing orchestration, translation injection, and build optimization.
 This pillar establishes framework-agnostic pipeline strategies for synchronizing locale state, enforcing type-safe translation dictionaries, and minimizing Core Web Vitals impact.
-Framework-specific syntax and ecosystem configurations are delegated to dedicated child clusters to maintain architectural clarity and prevent vendor lock-in.
+Framework-specific syntax and ecosystem configurations are delegated to dedicated child articles to maintain architectural clarity and prevent vendor lock-in.

 Pipeline-First Architecture for Globalized UIs